 Los Angeles Clippers owner Donald Sterling told CNN he was sorry for making racist remarks but feels he was "baited."
-His interview with CNN comes two weeks after he was banned from the NBA for life and fined $2.5 million over the recorded comments.
-The league will also force a sale of the team, Commissioner Adam Silver said.
-Here's a look at other sports owners who have been disciplined over the years:
+His interview with CNN came two weeks after he was banned from the NBA for life and fined $2.5 million over the recorded comments.

 George Steinbrenner -- He was banned permanently from day-to-day management (but not ownership) of the New York Yankees by MLB Commissioner Fay Vincent in 1990 for hiring Howie Spira to "get dirt" on Dave Winfield.
 Steinbrenner was reinstated in 1993.